When will shielding end?

 I’m not suggesting the answer to releasing tension is to write a blog post…. you can engage with whatever floats your boat.
 I could have chosen to sit and watch the sunset, delighting in the wonder that happens every night that we so often don’t take time to notice.

 In my experience, taking time to do a mindfulness meditation, exploring and acknowledging physical and mental experience, can deliver much more effective stress release than any glass of wine and TV distraction can.

 Through using a simple meditation technique to relax my body and quieten my mind I was able to bring self-compassion to what I was feeling and allow myself to feel it’s “ok not to feel ok”.
 At the end of the short meditation I’d practiced I experienced a sense of comfort wrapped around me like a warm blanket; it felt good.

 Could meditation help you?

-Practicing mindfulness is about learning to become more aware of what’s going on right now, gaining awareness of how thoughts rooted in the past and anxieties for the future can negatively affect the reality of our present moment.
+Practising mindfulness is about learning to become more aware of what’s going on right now, gaining awareness of how thoughts rooted in the past and anxieties for the future can negatively affect the reality of our present moment.

-Practicing mindfulness can help you to take more pleasure in the small things life delivers, encouraging feelings of being thankful for what we do have, rather than feeling we’ll never feel joy again until life is….like what?
+Practising mindfulness can help you to take more pleasure in the small things life delivers, encouraging feelings of being thankful for what we do have, rather than feeling we’ll never feel joy again until life is….like what?

 Learning about mindfulness doesn’t have to be a serious endeavour, it can be a good deal of fun.
 All you need is an intention to engage with it and a curiosity to find out whether it works for you.
 Have a look at the Level 1 Resilio training option, it could provide you with a starting point.